- Key Benefits

 The SECURITE Fence System is produced by utilizing state of the art manufacturing technology and is backed by our 20-year Manufacturer’s Warranty.

-due to vandalism.
-Small mesh protects against brute force attacks as it prevents leverage by large objects.
+Small mesh protects against brute force attacks and vandalism, as it prevents leverage by large objects.

 “SECURITE” Fence System Specifications

 MFR Manufcaturing Corp offers technical assistance to architects, engineers, contractors, owners and facility managers regarding the design and installation of our products.
 We have provided many custom solutions for unusual situations.
 Let our experienced engineers assist you to determine the optimum design for your project.